CynthiaTheGriffin/csci420_tda/README.md

 1. Run CodeEmbeddingsGenerator.py to get the code embeddings data.

 2. Use tda.yml to create a new conda environment to run analytical engineering code.

+__Note:__ Some string paths in the analytical engineering notebooks may need to be changed (i.e., '\\' or '/') depending on the operating system you use.